 The South Haven Campus building is less than twenty-five years old, and the utility infrastructure is in good condition.
 However, the campus is experiencing asphalt pavement deterioration and erosion issues.
 A 2018 pavement study was conducted and identifies an overall pavement maintenance and repair masterplan for the next ten years.
 Major pavement maintenance focused on crack repair and sealant with limited mill/repair was conducted in Summer 2021.
-Future mill/repair work is planned.
+Future mill/repair work has been planned to be addressed annually.